saswatnayak1998/sobel_and_arbitrary/ML_Engineer/Pytorch/solution_saswat/sobel/answers.md

 - Generalizing to arbitrary kernels demands a more sophisticated approach than a simple convolutional NN designed for fixed filters like Sobel.
 - One potential solution is to incorporate advanced learning techniques, such as adaptive learning rates, ensemble methods, or attention mechanisms, to better handle the variability in kernel behavior.
 - Ultimately, the complexity and variability of arbitrary kernels present a significant challenge, highlighting the limitations of traditional NN architectures in modeling highly diverse, nonlinear transformations.
+### erf
+- As you can see in the image, the errors are higher for arbitrary kernels as the NN struggles to find a optimal solution.